8 Things Every Touring Musician Should Carry

 3. Vigbagnia Garment Packing Envelope

 This simple packing envelope helps save space in your suitcase (especially if you’re using a carry-on type) and keeps your clothes neat.
-It’s great if you have things that normally should be on hangers: button down shirts, slacks, tops, etc. Things fold nearly around the center and it seals in, which keeps things flat and wrinkle-free.
+It’s great if you have things that normally should be on hangers: button-down shirts, slacks, tops, etc. Things fold nearly around the center and it seals in, which keeps things flat and wrinkle-free.
 It’s also a nice way to organize your suitcase so you don’t mix dirty clothes with clean, etc. These are normally about $15; get it on Amazon for $12.

 4. Clip-On Guitar Tuner

 While I usually use the G-Strings app on my phone for a backstage or acoustic tuner, sometimes it isn’t practical because of noise.
-Clip-on tuners are perfect for this situation – and you can leave them clipped onto the head stock of your guitar or bass as well.
+Clip-on tuners are perfect for this situation – and you can leave them clipped onto the headstock of your guitar or bass as well.
 It saves the hassle of dealing with instrument cables when you just want to tune your instrument.
 They’re very inexpensive and easy to read.
 I have one in every guitar case.
-I prefer the Snark model because it is unobtrusive but has bright, easy to read letters.
+I prefer the Snark model because it is unobtrusive but has bright, easy-to-read letters.
 It’s on sale for almost 50% off now here.

 5. 750W Power Inverter